• Skip to primary navigation

 Jump to Recipe Print Recipe

-Marks and Spencer copycat Spinach, Pine Nut and Pesto Pasta - This Pesto pasta is quick and easy to make.
+Marks and Spencer copycat Spinach, Pine Nut and Pesto Pasta Salad - This easy recipe for Pesto pasta salad is quick to make.
 It is packed full of flavour and is an easy weeknight dinner that anyone can make!

 Pesto Pasta in a bowl with a fork

-Marks and Spencer copycat Spinach, Pine Nut and Pesto pasta
+Marks and Spencer copycat Spinach, Pine Nut and Pesto Pasta Salad

-This Pesto Pasta is silky, glossy and delicious without using excessive amounts of oil.
+This Easy Pasta Salad Recipe is silky, glossy and delicious without using excessive amounts of oil.
 What’s more, it tastes exactly like the M&S version and is so so delicious!

-If you are stressing about what to make for dinner tonight then this is the perfect recipe.
+If you are stressing about what to make for dinner tonight then this is the perfect recipe and it makes the perfect side dish too.
 It is quick and easy and one of my favourite meals.

 It is the kind of recipe I make when I want plain, simple, good food.
 It reminds me of going to Italy and seeing the chefs cook there.